SomeLigth/Lynx/README.md

 This means that the perceptron (the phi symbol) has only two ouputs, 1 if the output value of the transfer function is greater than the umbral (the theta symbol), the umbral are the value that serve like a margin or a line, to explain easily, you can see it like when you touch a object, if the object is cold, you can say "Oh, that cold!" and is the object is hot, you can say "Oh, is hot!", for the IA, the umbral are that line between the cold and the hot, if the object is hot, he touch it and the perceptron has a output of 1 (the umbral were passed), if he touch it and the object is cold, the perceptron has a output of 0 (the umbral were not passed), or, if you configure another thing, the perceptron can react to the cold with a 1, and to the hot with a 0.

 # Finally
-that is how work a perceptron (really, the explainnation work with another cases), if all for now, if you have a dude, write me to the faceboook.
+that is how work a perceptron (really, the explainnation work with another cases), if all for now, if you have a doubt, write me to the faceboook.

+P.S: Sorry if something is not really that i not want mean, remind that i am not a native speaker.
+Hahaha.